ccallawa/alyvix_doc/test_case_data_format.rst

       instance to insert a sequence of values in multiple text fields

    #. :bolditalic:`objects` **---** A list of the individual test case objects created with
       Alyvix Designer.
-Each test case object is identified uniquely in the list by its **object name** :rawhtml:`<a href="glossary.html#glossary-object-name"><i class="fa fa-tiny fa-question-circle"></i></a>`.
+Each test case object is identified uniquely in the list by its :glossdef:`object name` :rawhtml:`<a href="glossary.html#glossary-object-name"><i class="fa fa-tiny fa-question-circle"></i></a>`.
    #. :bolditalic:`script` **---** The scripts created for a test case, both the main script and
       any section (subroutine) scripts.